abraunegg/onedrive/docs/client-architecture.md

 ## Conflict handling by operating mode

+The same underlying data-protection rules are used in every operating mode, but **the order in which local and online state is examined changes the point at which a conflict is discovered**.
+The diagrams below therefore identify both the operating mode and the expected outcome when local and online content have diverged.

+A `safeBackup` in these flows is not an error by itself.
+It means the client has found local content that should not be silently discarded while another version is being treated as canonical.

 ### Default remote-first conflict handling

+**Operating mode:** normal bidirectional `--sync`, or a normal `--monitor` reconciliation cycle without `--local-first`.

+**Example scenario:** a file was previously synchronised, then the file was changed independently both online and locally.
+During the next cycle the client examines Microsoft OneDrive first and discovers the online replacement before it reaches the later local upload scan.

+**Expected outcome:** the online replacement is downloaded and validated privately.
+Immediately before commit, the current local file is compared with the incoming online content and the last applied DB baseline.
+If the current local file contains an independent modification, it is copied to a verified `safeBackup` **to prevent local data loss**.
+Only after that preservation succeeds can the online version become the canonical local file.
+The `safeBackup` may subsequently be discovered as a new local file and uploaded unless it is excluded with `skip_file`.

 ![Default Conflict Handling](./puml/conflict_handling_default.png)

 In default mode, an incoming online replacement is validated before the canonical local file is changed.
 The last applied DB baseline is used where available to distinguish an unchanged tracked local file from independently modified local content.

 ### Default remote-first conflict handling with `--resync`

+**Operating mode:** `onedrive --sync --resync` using normal remote-first ordering.

+**Example scenario:** a pathname already exists locally when `--resync` rebuilds state from the current online tree.
+Because `--resync` deliberately discarded the previous database, the client no longer has its historical last-applied baseline for that file.

+**Expected outcome:** if local and online content already match, the identity and metadata can be rebuilt directly and **no `safeBackup` is created merely because `--resync` was used**.
+If the same pathname contains different local and online content, the missing historical baseline means the client cannot prove that the local bytes are safe to discard.
+The local file is therefore preserved conservatively before the authoritative online replacement is committed.

 ![Default Conflict Handling with resync](./puml/conflict_handling_default_resync.png)